Hung9762/Strori-QA-Automation-Challenge/README.md

 Open the repository with Intellij-IDE and wait for the dependencies to be downloaded and Installed.

-## Running Tests from terminal with Chrome/Edge/Firefox
+## Running Tests from the terminal with Chrome/Edge/Firefox

 To run tests, run the following command